AmanKansal2012/Leet_Code/leet_code_easy/5.LCP/README.md

-# Leet_Code:Question 4:Given a roman numeral, convert it to an integer.
-Input is guaranteed to be within the range from 1 to 3999.
+# Leet_Code:Question 5:Write a function to find the longest common prefix string amongst an array of strings.

+If there is no common prefix, return an empty string "".
 A bit trickier for me...
 Took help for it to code it.